rollkit/rollkit/node/p2p_block_sync.md

 ## Assumptions and Considerations

 * The block exchange store is created by prefixing `blockEx` on the main data store.
 * The genesis `ChainID` is used to create the `PubSubTopID` in go-header with the string `-block` appended to it.
-This append is because the full node also has p2p header sync also running with a different p2p network.
+This append is because the full node also has p2p header sync running with a different p2p network.
 Refer to go-header specs for more details.
 * P2P Block sync works only when a full node is connected to p2p network by specifying the initial seeds to connect to via `P2PConfig.Seeds` configuration parameter when starting the full node.
 * Node's context is passed down to all the components of the p2p block exchange to control shutting down the service either abruptly (in case of failure) or gracefully (during successful scenarios).

 ## Implementation

 The `blockStore` in `BlockExchangeService` ([block-exchange]) is used when initializing a [full node].
 Blocks are written to `blockStore` in `blockPublishLoop` in [full-node], gossiped around the network, and retrieved in `BlockStoreRetrieveLoop` in [Block Manager].
 See [tutorial] for running a validating full node.

 ## References